Military history of Nigeria during World War II: East Africa

 The first Nigerian units to see combat in the Second World War served in the British campaigns in East Africa.
 In 1940, the 1st (West Africa) Brigade was the first Nigerian unit to be deployed against the Axis Powers in Kenya.
 A total of 9,000 West African soldiers fought alongside regiments from the Gold Coast (present day Ghana), and the other British colonial possessions in West Africa.
 At this stage in the war, Nigeria's troop contributions were relatively small, and would not grow until the conclusion of the African campaigns of the war.
 Throughout the East African Campaigns, the Nigerian forces were organised at battalion level, and no whole divisions were created from Nigerian soldiers.
 Despite this, British officers reported being impressed with the capabilities of the Nigerian soldiers, of which their participation in the capture of Mogadishu and the rapid advance towards Degehabur can be highlighted.

-For many Nigerian citizens, the invasion of Ethiopia at the outbreak of WWII was a wake-up call to the Axis threat.
-Therefore, as early as 1935, Nigerian efforts on the home front were concentrated on raising funds to support the war effort in Ethiopia.
+For many Nigerian citizens, the invasion of Ethiopia four years before the outbreak of WWII was a wake-up call to the Axis threat.
+Therefore, as early as 1935, Nigerian efforts on the home front were concentrated on raising funds to support the war effort against Italy in Ethiopia.